-A person holding a valid Pennsylvania vocational emergency permit is qualified to teach career and technical education programs in grades 7 through 12.
+A person holding a valid Pennsylvania career and technical emergency permit is qualified to teach career and technical programs in grades 7 through 12.

-Career and technical education provides the skills and knowledge students need in a career and technical center or in a secondary school offering approved career and technical programs.
+Career and technical education provide the skills and knowledge students need in a career and technical center or in a secondary school offering approved career and technical programs.